hallindavid/bash-mission-log/README.md

 ## usage

 This is a seriously simple way of tracking your daily goals.
-The examples laid out below are based on setting up ml as an alias
+The examples laid out below are based on setting up ml as an alias sudo apt install ghostwriter

 #### creation
 ```bash